Sure Dividend

 Competitive Advantages & Recession Performance

 The main competitive advantage for Medtronic is its research and development capabilities.
 The company spends heavily on R&D each year, which provides it with product innovation.
-Medtronic’s R&D investments over the past few years are as follows:
+Medtronic’s R&D investments over the past few years exceed $2 billion each year.

 The result of all this spending is that the company has a huge intellectual property portfolio with nearly 86,000 awarded patents.
 This fact has allowed Medtronic to build a strong product pipeline across each of its business segments.